xc-jp/blog-posts/Asio-Coroutines.md

 from the `socket`.
 Then we can read from the TCP stream in the imperative one-thing-after-another style, which looks like this:

-These are not *high-performance* functions, because they copy a lot of memory.
+These are not *high-performance* functions, because they copy a lot of memory inefficiently.
 Asio and C++20 coroutines can be used to write *high-performance* functions in the same style.

 So given a `socket` and a `streambuf` which have the same lifetime: